jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 $ npm install lodash --save-dev
 ```

-Require the lodash library in the entry file, and use it to sort a list of users by name and age:
+Require the lodash library in the entry file, and use it to sort a list of users by name age:

 **src/index.js**